 This early Alex Patrick of Leven wood club has a hickory shaft circa the early 1920s.
 This “Patent Applied For” Perfector Driver model has a distinct rounded sole and compact head.
-The original hash marks on the face are mainly worn away, and there is very little loft on this club, making it a challenge from anywhere by a tee.
+The original hash marks on the face are mainly worn away, and there is very little loft on this club, making it a challenge from anywhere but a tee.
 There is an original stamped shaft; the length is 43 3/4”.

 Alexander Patrick served an apprenticeship in Leven with his father, John, a cabinetmaker who turned to making clubs, and he inherited the business in 1866 when his father succumbed in the cholera epidemic of that year.
 From 1886-91, he served as head pro at the Royal Wimbledon GC; James Kinnell stayed behind to look after the Leven operation in Patrick’s absence.
 The Club advertised in the Field and received ten applications for the position.
 At the time, there are several applicants which included Willie Park Jr. of Musselburgh and the Professionals from Hoylake, North Berwick, Southport, and Dunbar as well as John Butchart of the London Scottish Golf Club.
 The high standard of applicant pool reflected the high esteem in which the Club was held throughout the country.